-A “data controller” is the organisation that decides on the purposes and ways that your personal data is processed. cinch’s website and services are provided by, and these decisions are made by:
+A “data controller” is the organisation that decides on the purposes and ways that your personal data is processed (or, in other words, used). cinch’s website and services are provided by, and these decisions are made by:

 Farnham GU9 7XG, UK